open-education-api/ooapi-dotnet/README.md

 - GetById operations may return a 404 when the result is null, this is handled in the controller operation.
 Some operations that return a collection can also return a 404 according to the spec, this is currently not implemented.
 - Invalid request models are converted to a 400 response with the validation errors by ValidateModelStateAttribute.

+# logging
+- Use the ILogger interface to log to the configured logging providers.
+- Do not log personally identifiable information (PII).

 # unit test conventions
 https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices
 With the following nuget packages: